-PAIRY PLAYMATES.
 And the children soon began to have their ewn experiences of the same sort.
-Elfin boys and girls used to come (or seem to come, for they were as real to them as unreal to all others) every day or two, and play with them hours together; and they were up to all sorts of prants, aiding the playthings so cunningly, sometimes, that they would give them up for lost, and then anddenly bringing them back again; and often after the children were in bed, these mischievous creatures would carry off their slothes and put them up in the crotch of some neighboring tree.
-They had heard the pld people talk about witches, and so, for want of a better name for them, they called their spirit playmates "the witches," and were careful not to oftend them, but keep in favor by putting saids bits of their candy and cake, which were thely carried off, and the receipt acknowledged at the next meeting.
-Once hery had a knotty example in arithmetic to they were as real to them as unreal to all oth-Mary had a knotty example in arithmetic to do for the next day's recitation, and laid the slate saide in despair of working the problem, but in the morning she found it all done, and won the medal offered as a prize.
-So things went on more or less incessantly So things went on more or loss incommity, and gradually becoming more sinsignificant in character, until her marriage to Anson H. Theyer, of South Braintree, Mass., which occurred in 1856.
-When her first child was three weeks old, the hed in which she lay was lifted clear of the floor; and the narse running in, saw it gently settle down again to its place.
-She began after a while to have her mother's experience as to portents, knowing by various She began after a while to have her mother's experience as to nortents, knowing, by various mystic aigns, out impending deaths or other calamities.
-Before her hashand's decease the saw a bright light shine in her room, and in its centre his face, which, as any of Mrs. Crowe's readers will admit, is considered to be a genuine forerunear of death.
-THE BAUMTED HOUSE.
-OF
+Elfin boys and giris used to come (or seem to come, for they were as real to them as unreal to all others) every day or two, and play with them hours sogether, and they were up to all sorts of pranks, hiding the playthings so cunningly, sometimes, that they would give them up for lost, and then suddenly bringing them back again; and often after the children were in bed, these mischievous creatures would carry off their clothes and put them up in the crotch of some neighboring tree.
+They had heard the old people talk about witches, and so, for want of a better name for them, they called their spirit playmates "the witches," and were careful not to offend them, but keep in favor by putting saids bits of their candy and cake, which were duly carried off, and the receipt acknowledged at the next meeting.
+Once Mary had a knotty example in arithmetic to do for the next day's recitation, and laid the shift was the medal offered as a prize.

+Bothings went on more or less incessantly, and gradually becoming more a insignificant in character, until her marriage to Anson H. Thayer, of Bouth Braintree, Mass, which co-curred in 1856.
+When her first child was three weeks old, the bed in which she lay was lifted clear of the floor, and the nurse running in, as wit gently settle down again to its place.
+She began after a while to have her mother's experience as to porture, knowing, by verious mystic agans, of impaculage, deaths or other calamities.
+Before her husband's decease she saw a bright light shine in fact room, and in its centre his face, which, as any of Jan.
+Orowe's realess will admit, is considered to be a genuine forecument of death accidence is support, she had to have be drawned to be a genuine forecument of death accidence is support, as bridge to have be of the foor.

-Lett a widow, with two children to support, she had to take to dissensiting, and it was not so very long after this that the Boston lady above referred to (whom I am permitted to say is Mrs. Dora Erigham, daughter of the famous missionary.
-Takes Taylor) encountered her.
-In 1860 Mrs. There was forewarned that in course of time she would have to pass through a dangerous alokness, during which "something very wonderful in the way of mediumship" would come to her.
-The prophecy came true in 1872, when she was taken down with gastric fever, and lay at the point of death.
-In her ravings she turned prophetess, annuming the great Boston fire, and timing in advance every visit of ket paysiolar to the very sainted.
-Upon her recovery she went to live in the capacity of housekeeper with one Mine, Barkin, had old lade was kept a dansing school in the chateau fire massion on Washington street, known as the Deacon House.
-(The Bostonians pronounce it Dee Kalin)
+Left a widow with two children to support, ahe had to take to dreamaking, and it was not no very line after the that the floaten lady above referred to (when I am permitted to eavie Mrs. Dors Reighant, daughter of the famous missionary.
+These faylor) encountered her.
+In 1865 Mrs. There was forewarded that in control of time she would have to pass through a dangerous sickness, during which some thing very wonderful in the way of mediumahin would come to her.
+The prophecy came true in 1873, when she was inken down with gastric fever, and lay at the point of death.
+In her ravings she turned prophetous, announcing the great Boston fire, and timing in advance every visit of her physician to the very minute.
+Upon her recovery she went to live in the capacity of housekeeper with our Mine.
+Barker, and old lade who keep a danging school in the chatean fire manufactor in Mone.
+The Bostonians pronounce it Dec Kahn)